Insomnia means you regularly have problems sleeping. It usually gets better by changing your sleeping habits.

 You can buy tablets or liquids (sometimes called sleeping aids) from a pharmacy that may help you sleep better.

-Some contain natural ingredients (valerian or lavender) while others, like Nytol, are an antihistamine.
+Some contain natural ingredients such as valerian or lavender, while others contain an antihistamine.

 They cannot cure insomnia but may help you sleep better for 1 to 2 weeks.
 They should not be taken for any longer.

 Some of these products can have side effects, for instance, they may make you drowsy.
 This could make it difficult for you to do certain things like drive.

 Check with your doctor before taking anything for your sleep problems.

 - changing your sleeping habits has not worked

 - you have had trouble sleeping for months

 - your insomnia is affecting your daily life in a way that makes it hard for you to cope

 A GP will try to find out what's causing your insomnia so you get the right treatment.